 To minimise disruption for BedZED residents we cannot offer tours to groups larger than 25 people.
 The 45 minute monthly tour includes a walk around the entire BedZED site and covers all aspects of the eco-village, with plenty of time to ask questions.
 Please note that it does not currently include going inside one of the BedZED homes.
 Please book online here.

 Bespoke tours: For groups of 10 adults or more it may be possible to organise bespoke tours on any weekday between 9.30 am and 4.00 pm.
-Bespoke tours cost £24 per person (£16 concessions) and include a visit inside a BedZED home and a chance to sit down afterwards for further discussion with (or a presentation from) a Bioregional representative.
+Bespoke tours cost £24 per person (£18 concessions) and include a visit inside a BedZED home and a chance to sit down afterwards for further discussion with (or a presentation from) a Bioregional representative.
 Bespoke tours last 1.5 hours.
 Tours of 15 or more students can also be arranged at £12 per student and last 45 minutes.
+Students must bring student ID with them.
 Please email email@example.com for any bespoke tour enquiries.

 Wheelchair accessibility: The site is wheelchair accessible.